dshynkev/sqlite-time-conflict-udf/README.md

   < 1
   ```

 To see the results, run `make benchmark`.
 This will:

-  - generate a sample dataset of 1 million sections
+* generate a sample dataset of 1 million sections
-  - search for courses that do not conflict with 3 randomly chosen ones
+* search for courses that do not conflict with 3 randomly chosen ones
-  - display runtime metrics of said search
+* display runtime metrics of said search

-The execution time came out to ~60ms on my machine, which appears eminently reasonable.
+The execution time came out to ~60ms on my machine, which seems very reasonable.